13 High Availability and Load Balancing

 - HA requires using a PostgreSQL database.
 All nodes in the cluster must use the same PostgreSQL database.

 Server.DataDir(7.6) to point to the same shared location.
-Be sure to read 12.3.3 for additional information on the recommended settings for the shared directory.
+Be sure to read 13.3.3 for additional information on the recommended settings for the shared directory.
+For more granular control of data directories, see 7.7 for information on customizing the locations of each storage class.

 The clocks on all nodes in an HA configuration must be synchronized.
 We recommend configuring NTP for clock synchronization.